 Continuation of MUS 201.
 Analysis of triads, seventh chords, figured bass of various musical styles from Baroque to Jazz.
+Pre-requisite: BMUS 201

 BMUS 300 Intro to Music Industry

 Study of career opportunities in Music Industry including publishing, recording, production, and artist management; aspects of marketing and retailing; and the utilization of industry terminology.